PrEP for Your Self-Care Routine

 Not sure where to find one?
 Check out the services map to find a PrEP provider near you.

 Once you have the conversation and you’re confirmed to be HIV-negative, you can get a prescription for the kind of PrEP that works for you.
-Your doctor you continue to be tested for HIV and STDs/STIs, just to make sure PrEP continues to be a healthy part of your routine.
+Your health care provider will ask that you continue to be tested for HIV and STDs/STIs, just to make sure PrEP continues to be a healthy part of your routine.

 If you have health insurance, the cost of PrEP is usually covered with no out-of-pocket costs.

-If you don’t have insurance, or need help with your co-pays, the Massachusetts PrEP Drug Assistance Program (PrEPDAP) may be able to help cover the cost.
-PrEPDAP also assists eligible clients by covering out-of-pocket costs for PrEP, such as co-pays and payments towards an insurance deductible.
-Learn more about paying for PrEP.
+If you don’t have insurance, or need help with your copayments (copays), the Massachusetts PrEP Drug Assistance Program (PrEPDAP) may be able to help cover the cost.
+PrEPDAP also assists eligible clients by covering out-of-pocket costs for PrEP, such as copays and payments towards an insurance deductible.

 Whether or not you take PrEP, here are a few other ways to reduce the chances of getting HIV: